-7. To select more than one criterion, repeat Steps 2-6.
+8. To select more than one criterion, repeat Steps 3-7.

-8. (Optional) Click in the And/Or column for the item and select an option if necessary.
+9. (Optional) Click in the And/Or column for the item and select an option if necessary.

-As you build the query, you might want to make use of the And/Or column to help you group your criteria to indicate the relationship between each set of criteria.
-In Figure 6-9, notice that the three state criteria are bracketed together and joined by the word or, indicating that you're looking for contacts from either Florida or Oregon or California.
+When you build the query, you might want to make use of the And/Or column to help you group your criteria to indicate the relationship between each set of criteria.
+In Figure 6-9, notice that the three state criteria are bracketed together and joined by the word or, indicating that you're looking for contacts from Florida or Oregon or California.

-9. (Optional) Use the parenthesis column if necessary.
+10. (Optional) Use the parenthesis column if necessary.